dgaydukov/cert-aws/files/sa.md

 * `ApproximateAgeOfOldestMessage` - age of the oldest message in queue.
 Useful when you have time bound for each message to handle.
 * `ApproximateNumberOfMessagesVisible` - current queue length.
 Useful when you want to auto scale based on number of messages in queue
 * `ApproximateNumberOfMessagesNotVisible` - total number of messages including in-flight (those that has been polled by app but not yet deleted)
+Batching - ability to send/receive not single message but a batch of up to 10 messages:
+* use `SendMessageBatch/DeleteMessageBatch/ChangeMessageVisibilityBatch` operations
+* reduce costs - since sqs is charged per request, and you can batch up to 10 messages, you can save on costs
+* you need to change app logic - for sender to batch messages before sending, to receiver wait longer and process a list of messages instead of 1

 ###### API Gateway
 API Gateway - managed api service that makes it easy to publish/manage api at any scale.
 It can